KeyviDev/keyvi/doc/usage/Building keyvi dictionaries with python.md

-## The pykeyvi compilers
+## The python keyvi compilers

-The compiler is also available from pykeyvi:
+The compiler is also available from python keyvi:

-    import pykeyvi
+    import keyvi
-    compiler = pykeyvi.KeyOnlyDictionaryCompiler()
+    compiler = keyvi.KeyOnlyDictionaryCompiler()

     # repeat for every key
     compiler.Add("foo")